-Since their original purchase they acquired additional vineyard land in the Napa Valley including property in the Carneros region (near Etude Winery) where they grow Chardonnay, Pinot Noir, Syrah and Gewurztraminer, Calistoga (near Diamond Mountain Road on the valley floor) where they grow Cabernet Sauvignon and a smaller vineyard block immediately south of their winery location.
+Since their original purchase of what is now called Brenda’s Vineyard in the Stags Leap District, they acquired additional vineyard land in the Napa Valley including their Honey B Vineyard in the Carneros region (near Etude Winery) where they grow Chardonnay, Pinot Noir, Syrah and Gewurztraminer, the Stella Knight Vineyard just south of Calistoga (near Diamond Mountain Road on the valley floor) where they grow Cabernet Sauvignon and a smaller vineyard block immediately south of their winery location.

 A tasting is relaxed and is held in a small house or weather permitting, is conducted outside on their patio.
 A glorious warm spring day with nearby vineyards full of golden mustard is a perfect time to visit this winery.
 Ask for a tour if they have enough staff in the tasting room – this is one of the highlights of visiting Baldacci.
 Your host will accompany you into the cave.

 Several thousand square feet of wine caves were built into the hillside (next to the winery).
 Parts of the caves were drilled through almost solid rock and as a result the cave construction took significantly longer than originally anticipated.
-A visit here is a very personalized experience especially during the tour – and the staff is quite knowledgeable as evidenced during our first visit when we peppered the wine guide with a plethora of questions above and beyond what most tourists will ask (barrel aging, toasts, coopers, French/American Oak, etc).
+A visit here is a very personalized experience especially during the tour – and the staff is quite knowledgeable as evidenced during our first visit when we peppered the wine guide with a plethora of questions above and beyond what most tourists will ask (barrel aging, toasts, coopers, French/American oak, etc).

 The 2006 Baldacci Elizabeth Pinot Noir is lighter in color and body.
 It is a pleasing wine easily consumed with pretty floral and lavender aromas on the bouquet with just a hint of earthiness.
 The fruit is truly the backbone of this wine, strawberries and raspberry with mild tannins and a light finish.
 The 2005 Baldacci Elizabeth Pinot Noir on the other hand is much darker and the backbone of this wine are the spices both in aroma and on the palate.
 In addition, this is a very earthy wine with notes of black pepper and other darker spices among the strawberry and raspberry flavors.

-The 2005 Allwin Syrah is named after Tom’s grandmother.
+The 2005 Baldacci Family Vineyards Allwin Syrah is named after Tom’s grandmother.
 The grapes for this wine come from the Coombsville area just east of the town of Napa which is a cooler growing region than on site.
 This is a very aromatic wine with vanilla, cherry and a hint of mocha on the nose leading to a full body with notes of blackberry and pomegranate.
 During a later visit, we tried the 2014 vintage.
 This wine still continues to over deliver for the price point.

-Baldacci Family Vineyards currently produces about 8,000 cases a year.
+Additional wines are made in extremely small quantities and are typically available only at the winery or through the wine club, “Baldacci Family Reunion”.
+Baldacci Family Vineyards currently produces about 9,000 cases a year.
 They were one of the early clients in Total Wine & More – back when they operated something like only 12 stores.
 Today this retailer operates more then 150 stores around select parts of the country and Baldacci’s wines are still selectively carried in store.